Bullet Cluster: Remarkable Revelations and Enduring Insights -- Part I: A discussion of the SZE in the Bullet cluster

 \section{A discussion of the SZE in the Bullet cluster}

-The sky distribution in the SZE does indeed coincide with the radio halo distribution in the western and southen parts; however, SZE is not detected towards the eastern end of the radio halo.
-Although the depth of the SZE detection may suffer errors owing to uncertainties in the extrapolation of the halo to 18~GHz, it is clear from our Fig.~\ref{haloxray} (upper panel) that the detection and extent of the SZE is established.
-Assuming an uncertainty of 0.1 in the spectral index of the halo, we infer an uncertainty of $\pm20$\% in the peak SZE dip and $5\arcsec$ in its position.
-Over most of the SZE distribution as well, the estimated error in SZE decrement is $\pm20$\%.
+The sky distribution in the SZE does indeed coincide with the radio halo distribution in the western and southen parts; additionally, in our high-angular resolution interferometer image, SZE is also detected towards the western end of the radio halo in two distinct features in the NW and SW parts of the image.
+The significance of the peak dips in these features is 4.0$\sigma$ and 5.5$\sigma$ (times the noise RMS of 8.0$\mu$Jy beam$^{-1}$) respectively, in Fig.(\ref{nsrcmap2}) -- without radio halo subtraction.

-We may derive a temperature scale for the SZE image using the observing frequency and beam FWHM: the image rms noise of 8.4~$\mu$Jy~beam$^{-1}$ corresponds to 35.3~$\mu$K. The deepest SZE feature is at RA: $06^{\rm h}58^{\rm m}32\fs3$, DEC: $-55\degr57\arcmin03\arcsec$, and is clearly offset $35\arcsec$ to the SE of the eastern X-ray emission peak; this deep SZE hole is a flux density decrement of $-$186$\mu$Jy/beam and corresponds to a brightness temperature decrement of 0.78~mK.
-The expected SZE temperature decrement given a Compton--$y$ parameter of 3.3$\times$10$^{-4}$ \citep{2009ApJ...701...42H} is $\Delta T_{\mathrm{SZ}}= -1.983~y~T_{\mathrm{CMB}}=-1.79$~mK (\citet{2009ApJ...701...42H} estimate $-$0.77~mK as the peak SZE decrement at 150 GHz from their APEX--SZE observations).
-Our observed SZE decrement of $-$0.78~mK at 18 GHz is significantly lower.
+We emphasize that the SZE appears as a compact feature.
+The deepest SZE feature is at RA: $06^{\rm h}58^{\rm m}30\fs285$, DEC: $-55\degr57\arcmin12\arcsec$ in Fig.(\ref{nsrcmap2}) and is clearly offset $65\arcsec$ to the SE of the eastern X-ray emission peak; this deep SZE hole is a flux density decrement of $-$88.8$\mu$Jy/beam

-It may be noted here that our 18~GHz ATCA image of the SZE distribution is an interferometer image and would miss larger scale extended features.
-The smallest projected baselines in the ATCA observations correspond to the antenna diameter of 22~m, and the largest angular scale structures that may be reproduced in the ATCA image would be less than the antenna beam FWHM of $2\farcm6$.
-Because of missing large-scale SZE structure the absolute depth of SZE features might be reduced.
 Significantly differing depths in the SZE decrement in the APEX and ATCA images imply that there is substantial extended SZE structure in the Bullet cluster on angular scales of $2\farcm6$ and larger, which is resolved out and missing in the ATCA inteferometer image.

-In Fig.~\ref{haloxray} (bottom panel) we show contours of the SZE overlaid on Chandra X-ray intensity distribution shown using grey scales.
+Clearly, the data suggest the existence of a range of scales in the SZE structure in this merging cluster, requiring imaging with sensitivity to a range of spatial scales to produce a holistic image of the SZE.
+In Fig.~\ref{nohxray1} we show contours of the SZE overlaid on Chandra X-ray intensity distribution shown using grey scales.